rbq/renee-site/views/index.md

       path('/') { halt "Hello Renee!" }
     }

+This site was been built using Renee and is [available on Github](https://github.com/renee-project/renee-site).

 ## Concept

 Renee is a Rack-based DSL for expressing web applications.
 It seamlessly integrates with Rack to